filipgraniczny/spring-demo/src/main/java/com/filipgraniczny/springdemo/readme.md

 **The Dependency Inversion Principle** (also known as **_Dependency Injection Principle_**):
 - code should depend upon abstraction
 - we decouple implementations from each other

+**Annotations:**
+- `@Repository("%nameOfRepo%")`: tells Spring this class needs to be instantiated as a bean so that we can inject it into other classes (in other words, this class is served as a Repository)
+- `@Service`: tells Spring that this class is a Service.
+We can inject the repository class into this class
+- `@Autowired`: tells spring that we are autowiring, or injecting, into the interface used by the constructor/method.
+- `@Qualifier("%nameOfRepo%")`: identifies which repository class we want to inject.
+This is added before the parameter type in the constructor.
+- `@RestController`: enables the class to have methods that respond to REST calls
+- `@PostMapping`: tells Spring that this method will be used with a POST request
+- `@JsonProperty("%propertyName%")`: when put in front of the model class constructor's parameters, it maps an incoming REST json property to that parameter.